-IEEE Academy on Smart Grid
+IEEE Academy Smart Grid

 The IEEE Academy on Smart Grid takes existing material about this key subject of interest and combines it with newly developed materials so the learner is guided through a logical continuous path that better ties the concepts and materials together.